tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 Different PQC signature schemes are designed to provide security levels comparable to well-established cryptographic primitives.
 For example, some schemes align with the NIST post-quantum security categories (Categories 1 through 5) as discussed in ML-DSA  {{FIPS204}} and SLH-DSA {{FIPS205}}.
 These categories specify target security strengths that correspond approximately to exhaustive key-search resistance for AES-128, AES-192, and AES-256, and collision-search resistance for SHA-256, SHA-384, and SHA-512.
 The choice of a PQC signature algorithm should be guided by the desired security level and performance requirements.

-ML-DSA-44, ML-DSA-65, and ML-DSA-87 are designed to offer security comparable with the SHA-256/SHA3-256 collision resistance, AES-192 key search, and AES-256 key search, respectively.
+ML-DSA-44, ML-DSA-65, and ML-DSA-87 are designed to offer security comparable with the SHA-256/SHA3-256 collision resistance (which is a harder problem than AES-128 key search), AES-192 key search, and AES-256 key search, respectively.
 Similarly, SLH-DSA-128{S,F}-{SHA2,SHAKE}, SLH-DSA-192{S,F}-{SHA2,SHAKE}, and SLH-DSA-256{S,F}-{SHA2,SHAKE} are designed to offer security comparable with the AES-128, AES-192, and AES-256 respectively.

 The Security Considerations section of PKIX Algorithm Identifiers for ML-DSA {{?RFC9881}} and PKIX Algorithm Identifiers for SLH-DSA {{?RFC9909}} apply to this specification as well.